devmount/sloth.css/docs/pages/components/button.md

 ## Button

 Buttons indicate actions the user can trigger on click.
 Buttons already have a base styling via the drop-in core of Sloth.css.
-However, this CSS component extends those by several color variations and button groups.
+However, this CSS component extends those by several variations, sizes, groups and more.

-### Color variants
+### Button variants

 The default button without any class is already utilizing accent coloring.
 In addition, you can use `neutral`, `success` and `alert` classes for the corresponding colors.